-First, there were seven registered bidders, Second, the excess quantity offered was sufficient.
-Third, six bidders were winners in the Auction.
-This is one more than the number of winners last year with four of the six also having won last year.
-Fourth, the HHI using the market shares of the winning bidders was 2,450,
+• Third, five bidders were winners in the Auction.
+This is one less than the number of winners last year with all five winners in this Auction also having won last year.

 • Fifth, we, along with our Auction Theory Expert, reviewed the round-by-round results and found no evidence of collusion or anti-competitive behavior.